pipeforce/pipeforce.github.io/docs/guides/propertystore/10_propertystore-basics.md

 :::

-### Property Key Pattern
+### Property Path Pattern

-Since the key of a property is similar to a path in a tree, it is possible to use path matching techniques in order to easily find and load a nsted subset of properties "recursively" from the store.
+Since the path of a property is similar to a path in a file tree, it is possible to use path matching techniques in order to easily find and load a nested subset of properties "recursively" from the store.
 By default, PIPEFORCE uses the so called "ant-style" path matcher.
-This matcher uses the following rules, applied to a key:
+This matcher uses the following rules, applied to a path:

- - The double asterisk `**` matches any character in the key at given position.
+ - The double asterisk `**` matches any character in the path at given position.
- - The single asterisk `*` matches zero or more charachters inside a "directory" of the key (up to the next slash `/`).
+ - The single asterisk `*` matches zero or more charachters inside a "directory" of the path (up to the next slash `/`).

 The asterisk `*` is often also called **wildcard**.
-A property key containing wildcards are called a **key pattern** or **path pattern**.
+A property path containing wildcards are called a **path pattern**.

 **Example 1**
 ```
 global/app/myapp/**
 ```
-This key pattern will select all properties having a key starting with `global/app/myapp` at **any sublevel**.
-So it will match these keys:
+This path pattern will select all properties having a path starting with `global/app/myapp` at **any sublevel**.
+So it will match these paths:
 ```
 global/app/myapp/config/app
 global/app/myapp/pipeline/mypipeline
 global/app/myapp/sub1/sub2/sub3/sub4/sub5/sub6/file
 ```
-But it won't mach these keys:
+But it won't mach these paths:
 ```
 global/app/ontherapp/config/app
 global/something